 A writer is responsible for taking a content brief and creating the piece of content assigned.
 Whether it is a white paper, a blog post, or an in-depth guide, they follow the content brief and return a clean piece of copy that keeps to that brief.

-Many writers are freelancers in 2022, but larger companies will employ full time writers to create content for their company.
-When I worked at Zillow, for example, they employed a whole team of writers ad editors who create content for SEO and marketing purposes.
+Many writers are also freelancers in 2023, but larger companies will employ full-time writers to create content.
+When I worked at Zillow, for example, they employed a whole team of writers and editors who create content for SEO and marketing purposes.

 The managing editor would work with the strategists to define what was being produced.
 Writers would then take those briefs and write, then the editors would edit before the content went back to the team who requested it or was published.